Not sure if Hangry Joe’s Hot Chicken is right for you?

 Potential Mitigations

-- Your financial advisor can help you create financial models that account for potential shifts in consumer demand over the franchise term.
+- Your financial advisor can help you create financial models that stress-test the business against potential shifts in market demand.

 Inexperienced Management